RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/ldap-integration.md

 vi /tmp/saslauthd.conf
 ```

-You must specify the URIs for the LDAP servers you will be
+You must specify the URIs for the LDAP servers you are
 authenticating with.
 You can specify multiple LDAP servers by listing
 them separated by a space.